stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ```shell
 TFT_REMOTE_BACKEND=false
 ```

+If you use the default TF code for a stack, you will also need to comment out the `backend "s3" {}` block in the `main.tf` file.

 > I highly recommend that you only use TF local state for prototyping.
 Local state means that the resources can only be managed from a computer that has access to the state files.